-14. How can I receive a copy of the contract modification or funding acceptance documents?
+10. How can I receive a copy of the contract modification or funding acceptance documents?

 Contract modifications and funding acceptances are disbursed ONLY to the FM Points of Contacts that are listed on the funding documents.
-Please check EDA for a copy prior to submitting a request to AFLCMC/AZS.
+Please check Electronic Data Access (EDA) via Procurement Integrated Enterprise Environment (PIEE) for a copy of the award/modification prior to submitting a request to AFLCMC/AZS.

-15. How can I ensure my funding document will be accepted?
+11. How can I ensure my funding document will be accepted?